Why do my site pages keep getting deindexed?

 The robots.txt file directs search engines on how to crawl your site.
 However, incorrectly configuring this file can block Google’s bots from crawling and indexing your site.

 If you’re unsure how to configure your site’s robot directive, refer to our guide on robots.txt file optimization.
-This guide tells you everything you need to know on configuring your robots.txt files to avoid indexing issues and ensure Google discovers pages that matter to your business.
+This guide tells you everything you need to know about configuring your robots.txt files to avoid indexing issues and ensure Google discovers pages that matter to your business.

 9. Having Malware or Security Issues